 Be submitted at least one month in advance

-Please email nmad@state.gov to request a training by our museum staff.
+Please email nmad@state.gov to request a training with our museum staff.
 NMAD will schedule the requested training subject to the availability of museum staff.

 Past Teacher Professional Development Opportunities